markbrennand/force-framework/source/types/README.md

 is injected.

-In the following example, you can see that the _Types_ API can be used to create an implementation class for an interface that can be injected into an application using the Force Frameworks package without having to make the class global.
+In the following example, you can see that the _Types_ API can be used to create an implementation class for an interface that can be injected into an application using the Force Framework package without having to make the class global.
 ```
 // The interface needs to be global, so it can be accessed by the forcefw namespace when creating the binding.